 A better, more lasting, solution is to refuse to buy products made of plastic in the first place.
 That includes letting go of promises to “reuse” plastic containers that eventually pile up, turning away from items made of “biodegradable plastic” (they’re not really biodegradable), and adopting a simpler, less consumerist lifestyle.

-Sign up for our Climate Coverage Now newsletter, in which we’ll bring together all of our best climate stories on a bi-weekly basis.
+Sign up for our new Climate Coverage Now newsletter, in which we’ll bring together all of our best climate stories on a bi-weekly basis.